masonium/cl-autodiff/README.md

   overall is rather limited.

 * `DEFINE-WITH-DERIVATIVES` can handle lambdas, but it CANNOT handle #'.
 So, for instance, (funcall (lambda (x) (+ x 3)) y) should differentiate fine (w/rt y, of course), but (funcall #'+ y 3) won't work at all.

+* Partial derivatives are implemented by passing them around throughout the function evaluation.
+A better approach would be to use reverse accumulation, rather than forward accumulation.

 In general, if you stick with the built in mathematical operators, labels, flets, let*, lets, and lambdas, you should be fine.
 As far as I can tell, if you